 Principal recommendations

-Below, we set out a set of our principal recommendations that tied back to Good Growth outcomes, as detailed in the report:
+We set out our principal recommendations and tied them back to Good Growth outcomes:

-Policy: Adopt a flexible policy approach to allow the area to fulfil more of its economic and social value potential that is aligned to international, national, regional, Central Activity Zone, borough and neighbourhood functions
+Policy: Adopt a flexible policy approach to allow the area to fulfil more of its economic and social value potential aligned to international, national, regional, Central Activity Zone, borough and neighbourhood functions

 City Management and Financing: Secure a long-term sustainable financial footing by protecting/enhancing the residential quality of life and the wellbeing of visitors and workers in the West End